nmemranhussain/Slope_correlation_slr_mlr_in_R/README.md

 **Practical Insights:** Provide a framework for identifying and interpreting confounding hypotheses in real-world datasets, emphasizing the distinction between direct causality and mediated associations.
 **Statistical Application:** Use R to model, visualize, and explain the interplay between variables, reinforcing practical skills in regression analysis for applied research.

+**Intended Users:**
+- Data Analysts, Data scientists, machine learning enthusiasts, educators.

+**Out-of-scope Uses:**
+- The model is not intended for production use in any critical applications or real-time decision-making systems.